WillJDunn/genetic-algorithm/README.md

 The actual algorithm for executing the program are in the **GeneticAlgorithm** class.
 It allows you to specify one crossover method and one selection method, but you can easily modify it to combine various crossover or selection methods.

 GeneticAlgorithm **standardAlgorithm** takes the following arguments.
+It returns a String listing the top solution and prints it to Standard.out.
+The standard format for the return values is CSV format with the header "itemNum,value,cost,fitnessScore = ####" followed by all items listed one per line in the format "itemNum,value,cost".
 Review the documentation about each topic (population, crossover methods, selection methods) in this readme for more information:
 * genotype: a *Genotype* class that has your items
 * populationSize: an *int* of the size of the initial population
-* crossoverRate: a *double* of the crossover rate (the number of children that will be produced per generation
+* crossoverRate: a *double* of the crossover rate (the number of children that will be produced per generation) this is typically around 0.6
-* mutationRate: a *double* of the mutation rate (the chance of any given gene being having its value flipped from 0 to 1 or visa versa)
+* mutationRate: a *double* of the mutation rate (the chance of any given gene being having its value flipped from 0 to 1 or visa versa)  suggested values are between 0.001 - 0.05
-* crossoverMethod: a *string* specifying the crossover method to be used
+* crossoverMethod: a *string* specifying the crossover method to be used.
+This is case insensitive and ignores spaces.
+It can be one of:
+  * "singlePoint"
+  * "twoPoint"
+  * "threePoint"
+  * "random"
-* selectionMethod: a *string* specifying the selection method to be used
+* selectionMethod: a *string* specifying the selection method to be used.
+This is case insensitive and ignores spaces.
+It can be one of:
+  * "rolluletteWheel"
+  * "tournament"
+  * "ranked"
 * selectBest: an *int* specifying the number of top performing solutions should be preserved each generation.
 This makes it so we never lose the best performing solutions of a generation
 * generationCount: an *int* of the number of generations should be executed before the algorithm stops and returns a solution
 * fitnessTarget: an *int* of a value returned from Genotype.calculateFitness that if reached will stop the algorithm and return the solutions.
-However a generationCount must also be specified to prevent an infinite loop
+For no fitnessTarget enter 0.
+A generationCount must also be specified to prevent an infinite loop
 * printLevel: an *int*, if greater than 0 the application will print information to System.out as the algorithm runs.
 If 0 no information will be printed

+The default format of the return String includes :

 First, you will need to create a **Genotype** object, add **Item**s to it, and set an ideal cost sum:
 ```Java